-We focus on user needs and give advise on accessibility and universal design.
+We focus on user needs and give advise on universal design and accessibility.
 Through our architecture we strive to strengthen mobility and social inclusion.

 “For us, architectural quality is also functionality, and we see accessibility and universal design as a professional challenge and a responsibility we need to accomplish.
 That is why we create architecture that promotes user access, movement and participation in the community."

 Our consultancy begins with an account of accessibility and universal design, so we can identify the social ambition of the project on a common basis.
-In the early stages of the project, our Accessibility Auditor and coming Master in Universal Design and Accessibility examines, who the users of the building are and what their different needs are.
+In the early stages of the project, our Accessibility Auditor and Master in Inclusive Architecture (formerly called Universal Design and Accessibility) examines, who the users of the building are and what their different needs are.

 Based on the analysis, we make use of the resources and physical initiatives of the building best possible and create beautiful, economical and user-friendly solutions.
 They relate to interior design, choice of material, colours, contrasts, signage and our senses.